A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 Schlanger’s cousin Rabbi Zalman Lewis described him as “truly an incredible guy,” in a Facebook post.
 “He leaves behind his wife & young children, as well as my uncle & aunt & siblings.”

-The British-born rabbi was a father of five, whose youngest son was only born in October, the Chabad confirmed.
+The rabbi was a father of five, whose youngest son was only born in October, Chabad confirmed.

 Alex Kleytman

-Alex Kleytman, 87, was a Holocaust survivor who died while shielding his wife Larisa from one of the gunmen’s bullets, according to the Jewish organization Chabad.
+Alex Kleytman, 87, was a Holocaust survivor who died while shielding his wife Larisa from one of the gunmen’s bullets, according to Chabad.

-Kleytman, a native of Ukraine, leaves behind his wife, two children and 11 grandchildren, the Chabad added.
+He is being remembered as a man “whose life was defined by resilience and family.”
+A native of Ukraine, Kleytman leaves behind his wife, two children and 11 grandchildren, it added.

 CNN affiliate 9News reported that Kleytman had survived the Holocaust with his mother and younger brother in Siberia before he and his wife, migrated to Australia from Ukraine.
 They had been married for nearly 60 years.